AY2324S2-CS2103T-F10-3/tp/docs/DeveloperGuide.md

 1. Editing an appointment while all appointments are being shown

    1. Test case: ` editAppt i/T0123456A d/2024-05-20 from/11:00 newd/2024-05-21`<br>
-      Expected: Patient with specified appointment details is successfully edited.
+      Expected: Appointment with specified appointment details is successfully edited.
 Details of the edited appointment is shown in the status message.
 Timestamp in the status bar is updated.

    1. Test case: `editAppt i/T0123456A`<br>
       Expected: No appointment is edited.
 The error message *At least one field to edit must be provided.* should be displayed in the status message.